 7. Stuffed Animal or Ball

-Often they put out seasonal sets for about $3.99.
+Often they put out seasonal sets for a nominal amount.
 Perfect little stuffer.

 9. Fun Pens

 Again fun and flexible (and useful!).
-We’ve done Lego ones (talk about a two-for!) we’ve done silly bird ones with wispy feathers.
+We have included buildable Lego pens (talk about a two-for!) and silly bird pens with fine tickly wispy feathers.
 Sky’s the limit with very little payout with a nice payoff.